sirkhancision/dotfiles/DOTMAN_README.md

 # dotman

-dotman is a POSIX shell script that acts as a minimalist dotfiles manager.
+dotman is a Bash script that acts as a minimalist dotfiles manager.

 ## How to use it: